aliakatas/EnvironmentSenseStation/README.md

 ### Discover address of sensor
 If after wiring the sensor the script fails mentioning it can't find the address, it is worth running the [scan script](./src/scan_address.py).

+### Discover local IP address of controller
+After the LED on the Pico turns on steady, go to your router's admin page and check for the connected devices - there should be an entry for "Pico2W".